Note: This article is not financial advice. Hubble Protocol does not endorse any tokens or platforms mentioned in this article.

 Stablecoins can be developed in many different ways.
-In our previous article on stablecoin capital efficiency, we took a look at how stablecoin developers face a trilemma between focusing on decentralization, capital efficiency, and price stability.
+In a previous article on stablecoin capital efficiency, Hubble took a look at how stablecoin developers face a trilemma between focusing on decentralization, capital efficiency, and price stability.

-Shifting the focus to USDH, our stablecoin allows users to access three different things: a peg-stable stablecoin and leverage.
-In this article, we’d like to expand on how these factors contribute to making USDH an effective deployment of capital for DeFi users.
+Shifting the focus to USDH, Hubble's stablecoin allows users to access three different things: a peg-stable stablecoin, leverage, and yield.
+This article will expand on how these factors contribute to making USDH a capital-efficient stablecoin for DeFi users.

 USDH Maintains Peg Stability with Capital-Efficient PSM